MoonPoet/xaprb-src/content/blog/2008/how-i-hacked-the-hp-media-vault-to-support-ogg-and-flac-files.md

 ### Step 1: install ipkg

-Behind the scenes, the Media Vault's media streaming is provided by <a href="http://fireflymediaserver.org/">Firefly</a>, formerly known as mt-daapd (<a href="http://en.wikipedia.org/wiki/Digital_Audio_Access_Protocol">DAAP</a> is the iTunes server protocol).
+Behind the scenes, the Media Vault's media streaming is provided by [Firefly](http://fireflymediaserver.org/), formerly known as mt-daapd ([DAAP](http://en.wikipedia.org/wiki/Digital_Audio_Access_Protocol) is the iTunes server protocol).
 This is a Free Software media server, and it's highly capable.
 But the version that ships on the device is old and doesn't support OGG.
 You're going to fix that by installing a newer version.
 But first, you have to install a package management system that will install the newest Firefly software for you.

-The package management system is <a href="http://handhelds.org/moin/moin.cgi/Ipkg">ipkg, the Itsy Package Management System</a>.
+The package management system is [ipkg, the Itsy Package Management System](http://handhelds.org/moin/moin.cgi/Ipkg).
 It's really easy to install.
 First, let's see where your hard drives are mounted:

 ```
 # mount